 - 2 teaspoons tomato paste, dissolved in water (optional)

-- Fresh pepper to taste
+- Salt and pepper to taste

 Instructions

-- Layer cooked giant beans in a baking pan (I used a round one) and add the rest of the ingredients with 2 cups of liquid from boiled beans.
-The liquid should cover all the beans because they are going to be cooked in it.
-Place the baking pan in the middle of the oven and don’t cover it.
+- Layer semi-cooked giant beans in a baking pan/dish (I use a round one) and add the rest of the ingredients with 2 cups of liquid from boiled beans.
+The liquid should cover all the beans.
+Season with salt and pepper.

-- Serve hot or cold.
+- Serve hot or at room temperature.

 I have started using the dry Gigantes.
 I love them in a tomato sauce much like the one you make but am also looking for a cold (or room temperature) recipe with a bit of vinegar.
 A store I frequent has recently discontinued carrying this salad and I’m now working on the recipe but wondered if you had one.
 I put garlic and fresh rosemary into olive oil and red wine vinegar (about 4:1), served with fresh parsley.
 I still don’t have it quite right- maybe needs slight sweetener.
 Suggestions?
 I like your cooking!